Yoast/wordpress-seo/readme.txt

 * Bugfixes
 	* Don't ping search engines if the blog is set to 'discourage search engines from indexing this site' - props [Jrf](http://profiles.wordpress.org/jrf).
+	* Localize dates where appropriate as suggested by [allankronmark](https://github.com/allankronmark) in [issue #1073](https://github.com/Yoast/wordpress-seo/issues/1073).

 = 1.5.2.8 =